thebengeu/marc/src/app/README.md

 - We have optimized both the server and build to have stellar scores with Google’s PageSpeed Insights and Yahoo’s YSlow.
 - We probably have one of your favorite code color schemes.
 - m(arc) includes its own source code.
+Read it using it.
 - We broke the localStorage storage barrier!
 (Though Firefox is too smart for that :( )
-- You can enjoy the wholesome goodness of unlimited localStorage too!
-With LSD.js (Local Storage, Distributed)
+- You can enjoy the wholesome goodness of unlimited localStorage too, with our LSD.js (Local Storage, Distributed) library!